Bruno Pelletier: Life

 Pelletier was born in Charlesbourg, a suburb of Quebec City.
 In 1983 Pelletier performed in the bands Amanite and Sneak Preview, which sang in English.
 He later started a group called Pëll, singing in French.
 At 23 years old, he moved to Montreal, where he sang in bars.
 In 1989, he participated in the rock competition Envol, where he was awarded a special mention.
 In 1991, he had a role in the musical Vu d'en haut, presented at the Festival of the Montgolfières in Saint-Jean-sur-Richelieu.
-The following year, he joined the musical spectacle Les fous du rock'n'roll, at which he has performed forty times.
+The following year, he joined the musical spectacle Les fous du rock'n'roll, in which he has performed forty times.